How to defend a challenge to your IP

-- Submit the form within two months of the removal application being advertised in the Australian Official Journal of Trade Marks
+- File your opposition.
+Submit this request within two months of the removal application being advertised in the Australian Official Journal of Trade Marks

-- File a statement of grounds and particulars within one month of filing your notice of intention to oppose.
-For example, this could include documenting where you have used the trade mark.
+- File your statement of grounds and particulars within one month of submitting your opposition.
+For example, this could include documenting where you've used the trade mark.

 If you don't file a notice of intent to oppose and a statement of grounds and particulars, the trade mark will be removed from the register.